When did you last check your smoke alarm?

 Safe and well checks are available free of charge and you can simply:

 - Call us on 0800 169 1234 at any time of the day or night to register

-- Email us using the contact from on the right
+- Email us using the contact form on the right

-Stuart Millington, Senior Fire Safety Manager, said: "We have seen the devastation that fires can cause first hand and know that a few simple precautions could have prevented countless tragedies.
-Don't let tragedy strike your family - stop the fire from starting in the first place.
+Paul Scott, Senior Fire Safety Manager, said: "We have seen the devastation that fires can cause first hand and know that a few simple precautions could have prevented countless tragedies.
+Don't let tragedy strike your family - stop the fire from starting in the first place."